trungnt2910/hyclone/README.md

 environment variables to change where `copy_objects.sh` looks for objects:

 - `HAIKU_ARCH`: The Haiku build architecture.
 Only the default value, `x86_64` is currently supported.
 - `HAIKU_BUILD_ENVIRONMENT_ROOT`: The root folder of the Haiku build environment.
-By default, it is the parent directory of the Hyclone source.
+By default, it is the parent directory of the HyClone source.
 - `HAIKU_BUILD_SOURCE_DIRECTORY`: The folder where Haiku's source code should be stored.
 Defaults to `$HAIKU_BUILD_ENVIRONMENT_ROOT/haiku`.
 - `HAIKU_BUILD_TOOLS_DIRECTORY`: The folder where the source code for Haiku's build tools should be stored.
 Defaults to `$HAIKU_BUILD_ENVIRONMENT_ROOT/buildtools`.
 - `HAIKU_BUILD_OUTPUT_ROOT`: The folder where Haiku's build output should be stored.
 Defaults to `$HAIKU_BUILD_SOURCE_DIRECTORY/generated.$HAIKU_ARCH`.

-### Building Hyclone
+### Building HyClone

 ```
 cd hyclone